HL7/fhir-saner/input/pagecontent/use_cases.md

 1. <html:span xmlns:html="http://www.w3.org/1999/xhtml" id="Search for updated Measures">Query for New or Updated Measures</html:span>

-   An organization required to report queries for for updated from one or public health or emergency response agencies to identify reporting requirements.
+   An organization required to report queries for updated measures from one or more public health or emergency response agencies to identify reporting requirements.